 If you need to include some sort of diagram in your presentation, then the quickest and easiest way is probably to use SmartArt.
-However, it is important to be able to include shapes independently of SmartArt and worth being familiar with the various Drawing Tool format options.

-Not only will they be useful if you do need to manually draw a diagram (and SmartArt doesn't suit all diagrams), but they can also be applied to objects on a slide that you might not immediately think of as shapes.
+However, it is important to be able to include shapes independently of SmartArt and worth being familiar with the various doesn't suit all diagrams), but they can also be applied to objects on a slide that you might not immediately think of as shapes.
 For example the box that contains your slide title or your content.
 This can be anything from text to a video, or even the individual shapes in a SmartArt diagram.